SEN Support in Schools

 Wave 1: Inclusive high quality teaching and learning for all pupils.
 (Quality First Teaching)

 All teachers should plan to include everyone in their lessons and, through differentiation, work should be provided at the appropriate level for each child to make good progress.
-Typically this might mean that in a lesson there would be three different levels of work set for the class, however on occasions this can be individually differentiated.
+Typically this might mean that in a lesson there would be three different levels of work set for the class, however on occasions this might need to be individually differentiated.
 This is the first step in responding to pupils who have or may have special educational needs (SEN).

-As well as differentiated access to a varied and stimulating curriculum, Wave 1 may include whole school initiatives, such as a Teaching Assistant in every class and a range of technology to support and aid teaching.
+As well as differentiated access to a varied and stimulating curriculum, Wave 1 may include whole school initiatives, such as a Teaching Assistant in every class and a range of technology to support teaching.

 Wave 2: Targeted interventions for pupils whose needs are not fully met by the universal approach of Wave 1.